Silhouettes of five palm trees lining a waterfront at sunset, with boats on the water and a city skyline in the background.

 BOARD OF DIRECTORS

 The property, records, business affairs and policies of CLOAF shall be under the control of the Board of Directors.
-The Board of Directors shall consist of the President, Vice President, Second Vice President, Secretary, Treasurer, Past President, Sergeant at Arms, and eight (8) Board members, all of whom shall be active members at the time of their election to and during the term of office.
+The Board of Directors shall consist of the President, Vice President, Secretary, Treasurer, Sargeant at Arms, all of whom shall be Certified members at the time of their election to and during the term of office.

 The President shall preside at all meetings of CLOAF and at meetings of the Board of Directors.
 In the absence of the President, the Vice President shall preside.
-In the absence of both the President and the Vice President, Second Vice President, shall preside.
-In the absence of the President, Vice President and Second Vice President, a Past President shall preside.
+In the absence of both the President and the Vice President, the Secretary shall preside.
+In the absence of the president, Vice President and Secretary, the Treasurer or Sargeant at Arms shall preside.

-The Secretary or the Boards designee shall maintain all records of the Association.
+The Board shall maintain all records of the Association.

-The Treasurer or the Boards designee shall act as custodian of funds.
+The Treasurer or the Boards’ designee shall act as custodian of funds.
 The Board of Directors shall audit the books, business affairs and records of CLOAF.
+The results of the audit shall be reported to the members at the Annual Meeting each year.

 TERMS OF OFFICE